 The marks from stage one do not go towards your final degree grade, but you must pass to continue to stage two.

 Most stage two modules are assessed by coursework and end-of-year examination.
 Marks from stage two count towards your degree result.
-Students have to pass stage two to be able to go on a year in industry.
+You must pass stage two to go on your year in industry.